iambharathbs/loco-solution/README.md

 # Multi stage docker build

-Python code creates simple web application that prints "Hello World"
+**Python program "app.py" creates simple web application that prints "Hello World"**

+Follow the below mentioned steps to build and deploy this applicaion on K8 cluster

 1. Build the docker image using the below command,